Dax-td/EE461-Project/README.md

 Attempted to design and implement ANN
 - model accuracy was found to be 55% on both validation and test data.
 - this model was implemented using the lifestyle data, showing promise for model development

+Advancing Non-Invasive Blood Glucose Prediction Through AI: A Progress Report As diabetes rates continue to rise globally, so does the urgency for less intrusive blood glucose monitoring systems.
+Our project takes on this challenge by harnessing artificial intelligence (AI) to estimate glucose levels non-invasively using sensor and lifestyle data—no needles, no strips.

+In this second progress report, we delve into our latest findings, comparing the performance of various machine learning and deep learning models to uncover the best path forward for real-time, AI-powered glucose prediction.

+🔍 Project Goal: Smarter, Simpler Glucose Monitoring Our aim in this phase was clear: evaluate and compare the performance of Artificial Neural Networks (ANN), Long Short-Term Memory (LSTM) networks, and Curvilinear Component Analysis (CCA)-based regression models.

+We tested each approach across three input configurations:
+Voltage-only sensor data
+Lifestyle data (e.g., diet, activity, sleep)

+A combined dataset of both
+Ultimately, we're working toward identifying the most accurate yet computationally lightweight model suitable for integration into a portable, real-time glucometer system.

+🛠️ Methodology in a Nutshell
+Preprocessing: We cleaned the data by handling missing values, removing outliers, and applying z-score normalization.
+Dataset Split: 70% training, 15% validation, and 15% testing.
+Model Training: MATLAB was used for model development and evaluation.

+🤖 AI Models in Focus
+🔹 Artificial Neural Networks (ANN)
+Structure: Two hidden layers, with neurons scaled to match input complexity.
+Strength: Good at capturing non-linear patterns.

+Results:
+Voltage Data: R² = 0.53 – decent correlation with true glucose levels.
+Lifestyle Data: R² = 0.07 – poor performance; lifestyle alone doesn't cut it.
+Combined Data: R² = 0.5 – only a slight boost, indicating potential noise from lifestyle variables.

+🔸 Long Short-Term Memory Networks (LSTM)
+Structure: Memory cells and gates to model time-dependent patterns.

+Results:
+Voltage Data: RMSE = 0.16, R² ≈ 0.70 – outperforms ANN thanks to temporal pattern recognition.
+Lifestyle Data: R² ≈ 0.36 – again underwhelming, but better than ANN.
+Combined Data: R² ≈ 0.83 – best deep learning outcome; LSTM effectively integrates diverse inputs.

+⚙️ CCA-Based Regression Models
+Approach: Reduced 20 features to 9 using CCA, then applied regression.

+Results:
+Linear Regression: R² = 0.99 (validation), R² = 1 (test) with RMSE <2% of the response range.
+These results highlight both efficiency and high accuracy, making CCA-based models highly attractive for embedded systems.

+📊 Key Takeaways
+LSTM models shine in capturing complex, time-dependent glucose trends—especially with combined inputs.
+ANNs underperform when lifestyle data is used alone or even in combination.
+CCA-based linear regression delivers outstanding accuracy with minimal computational overhead, making it the front-runner for real-time deployment.

+🔮 What's Next?
+Our next steps will focus on:

+Hyperparameter tuning
+Exploring ensemble models
+Conducting Clarke’s Error Grid analysis to assess clinical relevance Embedding the best-performing model into a hardware prototype for real-time testing We’re getting closer to an accessible, non-invasive glucose monitoring solution powered by intelligent data modeling—and we’re excited to keep pushing forward.